hartigdan/veza/README.md

 Veza is an browser based application that displays any live data in a well-organized way.
-It aims to be a freely configurable dashboard with various widgets that can be used to display and control various information.
+It aims to be a freely configurable dashboard with various widgets that can be used to display and control information from various data sources and sinks.
+The driving use case is the integration into a lab-like setup.

 ## Key Principles